-The Trust's Diversity and Inclusion Statement
+Diversity and Inclusion

-The Trust aspires to offering Outstanding diversity and inclusion in its role as both an NHS service provider and as an employer.
+The trust aspires to offering outstanding diversity and inclusion in its role as both an NHS service provider and as an employer.

 We are committed to continually improving our services and ensuring that these are safe, personalised, accessible and recovery-focused (SPAR) for all our patients, service users, visitors and carers.

 We are also committed to providing excellent employment experiences for those who work within our services.
-In short, we aim to see that everyone using our services – or working within them – experiences our CARE values: compassionate, approachable, responsible and excellent.
+In short, we aim to see that everyone using our services – or working within them – experiences our Proud to CARE values: compassionate, approachable, responsible and excellent.

 • age